steffitan23/cubstart-website/src/hw/web/hw6.md

 </br>

 # Submission
 For HW 6, <mark>**only submit your index.js file**</mark>.
-This is because node_modules is quite a large folder and might some time to upload.
+This is because node_modules is quite a large folder and it might take some time to upload.
 Zip your index.js file and submit to Gradescope!

 **To zip a folder/file:**
 _**Windows:** Right-click the folder **fa23-hw6-skeleton**, select (or point to) Send to, and then select Compressed (zipped) folder._